daltyboy11/DSColorPicker/README.md

 ![Presenting](https://github.com/daltyboy11/DSColorPicker/blob/master/Demo%20Videos/show_picker.gif)

 ### Handling user interaction

-Receive a notification when the user selects a color in the picker by adopting the `DSColorPickerViewDelegateProtocol`
+Receive a notification when the user selects a color in the picker by adopting the `DSColorPickerViewDelegate` protocol.

 Example: